Quick Guide to Copyrights &

 How long does copyright protection last?

-The length of copyright protection for a given work may depend on a number of factors, including the date the work was created, the publication history of the work, the life span of the author, and whether the work was created as a "work made for hire."
+The length of copyright protection for a given work may depend on several factors, including the date the work was created, the publication history of the work, the life span of the author, and whether the work was created as a "work made for hire."
 Generally speaking, all works published in the United States before 1923 are in the public domain.
 Works published after 1922, but before 1978 are protected for 95 years from the date of publication.
 If the work was created, but not published, before 1978, the copyright lasts for the life of the author plus 70 years.
 For more information on copyright duration and a summary of the 1998 Sony Bono Copyright Term Extension Act, which extends the term of copyright for copyrighted works in the U.S., see the U.S. Copyright Office FAQs.

 Are Out-of-Print books still protected by copyright?